Composed solutions of synchronized patterns in multiplex networks of Kuramoto oscillators

 \section{Abstract}

 Networks with different levels of interactions, including multilayer and multiplex networks, can display a rich diversity of dynamical behaviors and can be used to model and study a wide range of systems.
 Despite numerous efforts to investigate these networks, obtaining mathematical descriptions for the dynamics of multilayer and multiplex systems is still an open problem.
 Here, we combine ideas and concepts from linear algebra and graph theory with nonlinear dynamics to offer a novel approach to study multiplex networks of Kuramoto oscillators.
-Our approach allows us to study the dynamics of a large, multiplex network by decomposing it into two smaller systems: one representing the connection scheme within layers, and the other representing the connections between layers.
-With this, we can study synchronization patterns and the linear stability of the solutions that emerge in multiplex networks of nonlinear oscillators.
+Our approach allows us to study the dynamics of a large, multiplex network by decomposing it into two smaller systems: one representing the connection scheme within layers (intra-layer), and the other representing the connections between layers (inter-layer).
+Particularly, we use this approach to compose solutions for multiplex networks of Kuramoto oscillators.
+These solutions are given by a combination of solutions for the smaller systems given by the intra and inter-layer system and, in addition, our approach allows us to study the linear stability of these solutions.

-\begin{quotation} Networks of nonlinear oscillators offer a possibility to model and study many natural systems.
+\begin{quotation} Networks of nonlinear oscillators offer the possibility to model and study many natural systems.
 The pattern of connections and the coupling structure play a crucial role in the emergent dynamics in these systems.
 In this context, multilayer and multiplex networks of nonlinear oscillators depict a rich diversity of synchronization patterns.
 At the same time, the sophisticated connectivity patterns in these systems bring an intrinsic difficulty to the mathematical analyses of the dynamics.
 Here, we introduce a mathematical approach for multiplex networks of nonlinear oscillators where we can compose solutions with nontrivial patterns of oscillations and study their linear stability. \end{quotation}